c64scene-ar/chipdisk-nac-vol.1/chipdisk_internals.en.rst

         ; https://github.com/cc65/cc65/blob/master/libsrc/c64/mou/c64-1351.s
         ;
-        ;       entry   y = old value of pot register ;               a = currrent value of pot register ;       exit    y = value to use for old value ;               x,a = delta value for position ;=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-;
+        ;       entry   y = old value of pot register ;               a = current value of pot register ;       exit    y = value to use for old value ;               x,a = delta value for position ;=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-;